Find international production companies, services and crew

 Size matters

-Abu Dhabi covers more than 67,000 square kilometres and is the largest of the UAE’s seven states.
+The largest of the United Arab Emirates’ seven states, Abu Dhabi covers more than 67,000 square kilometres.
 It is a two-hour drive to Dubai and a 40-minute drive to the city centre from Abu Dhabi International Airport on a modern road system.
-Dubai is the second‑biggest emirate at 3,900 square kilometres.
-It is an international transport hub and well connected to the rest of the world.
+Dubai is the second-biggest emirate at 3,900 square kilometres.
+It is an international transport hub, well connected to the rest of the world.

-Dubai: Iman Al Zaabi, assistant manager, Dubai Film and TV Commission: iman.alzaabi@ filmdubai.gov.ae
+Dubai Iman Al Zaabi, assistant manager, Dubai Film and TV Commission: iman.alzaabi@filmdubai.gov.ae

 Sign up for newsletter